Behavioural Insights Team (BIT)

 BIT in numbers

-Initiated with twelve partners across three different countries
+Undertaken with 12 partners in 3 different countries